cpt8c8/OO-Language-Comparison/README.md

     }
 ```
 Either way, the thread must be started by calling start() in main.
 I also mentioned that Kotlin supports coroutines.
 That is actually only partially true, as currently coroutines are only experimental in Kotlin.
 A coroutine is a computation that can be suspended without blocking a thread.
 Blocking threads is fairly expensive, so coroutines exist as a method that is less expensive to suspend.
-That being said, coroutines are only suspendable at specific points.
+That being said, coroutines are only suspendible at specific points.
 For a coroutine to be blocked, a suspend call must be declared with "suspend" before "fun".
 ##### Python
 Creating new threads in Python is fairly simple.
 All you have to do is write the function you'd like to thread, and pass it to the start_new_thread() function of the thread library, along with any optional arguments contained in a tuple.
 ```python